Welcome to the ultimate Yucatán backpacking guide.

 This is usually the most expensive option, but by far the most convenient.

 Rental cars are a good option for those who want to explore the Yucatán peninsula on their own.
-The roads in the Yucatán are generally safe, well-maintained, and there are plenty of rental car companies to choose from.
+The roads in the Yucatán are generally safe and well-maintained, and there are plenty of rental car companies to choose from.

 I’ve had a couple of issues with Mexican hire cars breaking down in the past.
 These were eventually resolved, but it was a bit of a painful experience.
 Still, I find the freedom and convenience of having your own car usually greatly outweighs the potential risks.